 We’re all aware of how the media likes to represent gay men as just one body type.
 Skinny, hairless, perfect.
 And whilst men who have those bodies are absolutely valid (and beautiful!), it isn’t necessarily attainable for everyone.
 That’s why events like BearScotFest are super important as they celebrate what it means to be a bit bigger or a bit older or a bit hairier.
 The BearScots organization run events all year round to bring the bear community and their admirers together, but it’s their main festival in October that celebrates the best of the bears.
 Club nights encourage people to dress up, party hard, and then vote for who they think deserves the title, Bear of the Year.

 Food and drinks of Scotland

 The Scots have quite the knack for invention.
 And it doesn’t just extend to science and technology.
 Their people have introduced many different food and drink items to the wider world.
 For better or worse… well, that is up to you.
 But we certainly enjoyed sinking our teeth into these delicious goodies and savory treats:

-Whether you take it on the rocks or straight-up, there is a type of whiskey for everyone.
+Whether you take it on the rocks or straight-up, there is a type of whisky for everyone.
 Made from fermented grain mash, whiskey is a type of alcoholic beverage that can be enjoyed in a number of ways.
 Scotland has their own proud way of distilling and producing whiskey to achieve its signature peaty allure.
-All Scotch whiskey is aged within oak barrels for three years before distribution – though, the longer it is left, the better it tastes.
-You’ll often hear whiskey connoisseurs bragging about how old their stored bottles are – one of the few times you’ll ever hear anyone gloat about old something is.
-Oh, and in case you ever need to write it down, Scottish whiskey has no e in it!
+All Scotch whisky is aged within oak barrels for three years before distribution – though, the longer it is left, the better it tastes.
+You’ll often hear whisky connoisseurs bragging about how old their stored bottles are – one of the few times you’ll ever hear anyone gloat about old something is.
+Oh, and in case you ever need to write it down, Scottish whisky has no e in it!

 Haggis (with ‘neeps and tatties!)